furlat/Abstractions/abstractions/angels/angels.md

     Sentence "1" --* "1..*" Clause
 ```

 With this conceptual model in place, we can now turn our attention to the generative aspects of our framework.
-Our goal is to create a system that not only represents and reasons about literary contexts, but actively generates insights and provocations that inspire new ways of seeing and understanding texts. 💡🔍
+Our goal is to create a system that not only represents and reasons about literary contexts but actively generates insights and provocations that inspire new ways of seeing and understanding texts. 💡🔍

 To achieve this, we propose integrating our model with a powerful search engine that can query and synthesize information from vast online resources like Wikipedia.
 By leveraging the structured knowledge available in these resources, we can dynamically enrich our understanding of a given text's language, historical context, and authorial background, and use this information to generate targeted prompts and analyses. 🌐🔍